 \section{Data set}

 Investigators from Universitat Politècnica de Catalunya performed an experiment to produce horizontal jet fires at subsonic and sonic gas exit rates.
 The experiment was filmed using an infrared thermographic camera, more specifically, an AGEMA 570 by Flir Systems.
 The video was saved in four frames per second, resulting in a total of 201 images with a resolution of 640 x 480 pixels.
-After obtaining the infrared visualizations of the flames, a segmentation was performed of the three radiation zones within the fire, the results were validated by experts in the field and the result was a ground-truth for each of the infrared images.
-The images were saved as Matlab files that contain a temperature matrix corresponding to the temperature values detected by the camera for the infrared images, and the a label matrix corresponding to the segments for the ground-truth segmentations.
+After obtaining the infrared visualizations of the flames, segmentation of the three radiation zones within the fire was performed, the results were validated by experts in the field and the result was a ground truth for each of the infrared images.
+The images were saved as Matlab files that contain a temperature matrix corresponding to the temperature values detected by the camera for the infrared images, and the label matrix corresponding to the segments for the ground truth segmentations.
 These files were then exported as PNG files to be used by the different segmentation algorithms described in Section \ref{sec:architectures}.